LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 The Serengeti puzzle I posted above has no solution[^1].
 So instead I'll use a mock-up of a puzzle I had as a child.
 This is shown above.
 The goal here is to match triangles with blocks of the same colour.
 I've labelled each piece from 0 to 8.
-Each card is encoded as an array using the following rules:
+Each piece is encoded as an array using the following rules:
 - Colours are mapped to a number: blue &rarr; 1, green &rarr;  2, red &rarr; 3  and purple &rarr; 4.
 - Triangles are positive and blocks are negative.
 - Sides are labelled starting from the top and going clockwise.

 For example, piece 0 is encoded as `[-2, -3, +1, +4]`.
-The rest of the cards look like:
+The rest of the pieces look like:
 {% highlight python %}
 blue, green, red, purple = 1, 2, 3, 4
-cards=[
+pieces = [
 	[-green,-red,+blue,+purple],
 	[-purple,+blue,+purple,-green],
 	[-blue,-green,+blue,+red],